LoopKit/loopdocs/docs/loop-3/loop-3-features.md

 ## Bolus Entry

-The bolus following carbs (`Meal Bolus`) and manual bolus (`Bolus`) screens are updated from Loop 2.2.x.
+The bolus following carbs (`Meal Bolus`) and manual bolus (`Bolus`) screens are updated from Loop 2.2.x version.
 There is still a predicted `Glucose` chart that actively updates as the bolus value is updated and various buttons.

 * With Loop 2.2.x
     * The Recommended Bolus is provided but the default for the Bolus value is 0